PedroS-Studies/Holigays_funding/README.md

 |![rm_fonts_syne_std](assets/images/rm_fonts_syne_std.png)|![rm_fonts_syne_mono](assets/images/rm_fonts_syne_mono.png)|![rm_fonts_syne_std](assets/images/rm_fonts_syne_std.png)|

 ##### Icons
-Icons linked from FontAwesome library
+Icons linked from FontAwesome library.

+In version 0.2.1 a favicon was added to the header of each page.

 ##### Images
 Logotype use Arlesiana logo (black and white) contrast with Holigay swatch.
 The click on logo takes you to Arlesiana website.